ndtho8205/xps9570-debian-bspwm/README.md

 - Carefully follow the installation instructions.
 - _Detect network hardware_:
-  A warning messages about the missing firmware files (`ath10k/pre-cal-pci-000`) may appear.
+  A warning message may appear (missing firmware file `ath10k/pre-cal-pci-000`).
-  Just ignore since tt won't affect the network connection.
+  Just ignore since it won't affect the network connection.
   The installation will connect to the Wifi successfully.
 - _Software selection_: choose only `standard system utilitites`.
 - Finish the installation and reboot to Debian.
   Since we don't install any desktop environment, a terminal will be showed instead.
-Login with your username and password.
+- Login with your username and password.

 ## Things To Do Right After Installation